rcgsheffield/sheffield_hpc/stanagepilot/software/apps/gromacs.rst

 ------------------

 Gromacs was installed using Easybuild 4.7.0, build details can be found in ``$EBROOTGROMACS/easybuild`` with the module loaded.
-Gromacs should just be installed using a batch session otherwise the installation will crash when it comes to build ``gmx_mpi``.
+GROMACS should just be installed using a batch session otherwise the installation will crash when it comes to build ``gmx_mpi``.

 Testing was done using the example on `Lysozyme in Water <http://www.mdtutorials.com/gmx/lysozyme/index.html>`_